-The Company is a fully owned subsidiary of CETIN a.s. (formerly "Česká telekomunikační infrastruktura a.s.") ("CETIN") having its seat at Českomoravská 2510/19, Prague, Czech Republic.
+The Company is a fully owned subsidiary of CETIN a.s. (formerly "Česká telekomunikační infrastruktura a.s.") ("CETIN") having its seat in the Czech Republic.
+The ultimate parent company is PPF Group N.V., having its seat in Amsterdam, at Strawinskylaan 933, Amsterdam, the Netherlands.
+The PPF Group is privately held and ultimately majority owned and controlled by Mrs Renáta Kellnerová and descendants of Mr Petr Kellner.

-Board of Directors:

-J.C.
-Jansen

-M.M. van Santen
+Board of Directors: J.C.
+Jansen M.M. van Santen